Manu Lima

 Manu Lima is a Senegalese-born Cape Verdean author, composer, interpreter and musician, he sings cabo-zouk, funaná, cabo love, cola-dance, afrozouk and kizomba music genres.

 He was born in Dakar, Senegal.
 He was a member of a Capeverdean music group titled Cabo Verde Show.

-He also produced three albums for Gabonese Zouk musician, Oliver N'Goma.
+He also the creator of the music genre AFROZOUK.
+He produced three albums for Gabonese Zouk musician, Oliver N'Goma.

 Manu Lima currently resides in Europe.